Motivation

 Pre-requisites

-• On the cert VM, you export certs look something like: - Example
+In the cert VM, you export certs look something like: Example

 • /srv/certs/homelab-fullchain.pem